The Destruction of the Holy Images

 In 726 CE, Emperor Leo III made his first public move against icons, ordering the removal of Christ's image from the Chalke Gate.
 This initial action sparked riots in the capital and fierce resistance from Church authorities.
 But it was only the beginning.

 In 730, Leo issued an imperial edict banning all religious images throughout the empire.
 His son Constantine V would later strengthen these policies, convening a church council in 754 that condemned icon veneration as heretical.
-The iconoclasts (literally "image-breakers") gained the full power of the state to enforce their views.
+The iconoclasts (literally "image-breakers") now had the full power of the state behind them.

 The response was immediate and passionate.
 John of Damascus, writing from the safety of Muslim territory, produced brilliant theological defenses of icons.
 He argued that since God had taken human form in Christ, it was proper to depict him in human terms.
 The incarnation had sanctified matter itself, making physical representations of the divine both possible and proper.